 On December 27, 2020, the Consolidated Appropriations Act of 2021 was signed into law.
 The legislation creates a second round of Paycheck Protection Program ("PPP") loans of up to \$2 million available to businesses with 300 or fewer employees that have sustained a 25% revenue loss in any quarter of 2020.
 Certain of the new PPP provisions may benefit broadcasters such as the Company.
 The provisions (i) allow individual TV and radio stations to apply for PPP loans as long as the individual TV or radio station employs not more than 300 employees per physical location; (ii) permit the Small Business Administration ("SBA") to make loans up to \$10 million total across TV and radio stations owned by a station group; (iii) require newly eligible individual TV and radio stations to make a good faith certification that proceeds of the loan will be used to support expenses for the production or distribution of locally-focused or emergency information; and (iv) waive any prohibition on loans to broadcast stations owned by publicly traded entities.
 On January 29, 2021, the Company submitted an application for participation in the PPP loan program.
-There is no guarantee that the Company will be awarded any loan monies.
-While certain of the loans may be forgivable, to the extent the Company is awarded the loans the amount may constitute debt under the 2028 Notes (as defined below) and increase the Company's leverage prior to repayment or forgiveness.
+On June 1, 2021, the Company received proceeds of approximately \$7.5 million.
+The loan bears interest at a fixed rate of 1% per year and will not be changed during the life of the loan.
+The loan matures June 1, 2026.
+The Company is in the process of applying for loan forgiveness.
+While certain of the PPP loans may be forgivable, until they are repaid or forgiven, the loan amount may constitute debt under the 2028 Notes (as defined below) and increase the Company's leverage.